Australia’s best bank accounts in 2026

 After a savings account or term deposit?
 View Canstar’s Savings Accounts and Term Deposit Awards, as well as compare your savings account and term deposit options using Canstar’s comparison tables.

-Best bank accounts in Australia FAQs
+FAQs about the best bank accounts in Australia

 What is the difference between a bank account and a savings account?